We Know What You Want: An Advertising Strategy Recommender System for Online Advertising: System Design

 \begin{enumerate}

-\item Status $\mathcal{S}$: Information related to the ad unit to be recommended that the platform can observe such as advertiser profile (current balance, historical advertising performance, etc.), ad unit profile (product category, product price, etc.), advertiser’s historical adoption-related information (recommendation strategy information, adoption or not, etc.), scenario information (recommendation scenario, time, etc.).
-We use feature vector $\mathbf{x}$ to represent state $\mathcal{S}$.
+\item Status $\mathcal{S}$: Information related to the ad campaign that the platform can observe, such as the ad campaign's information, the advertiser’s historical adoption-related information and etc. We use a feature vector $\mathbf{x}$ to represent the state $\mathcal{S}$.

-\item Action $\mathcal{A}$: Estimate the advertiser's demand vector $\mathbf{w}$.
-The action space of the agent is a high-dimensional continuous space.
-Then the agent needs to send a request to the real-time bidding system according to the constraint information in the state $x$ and the action $\mathbf{w}$ of its selection, to obtain predicted advertising performance.
+\item Action $\mathcal{A}$: Estimating the advertiser's preference vector $\mathbf{w}$.
+The agent obtains the (estimated) optimal bidding strategy and the corresponding advertising performance, by sending the constraint information in the state $\mathbf{x}$ and the preference vector $\mathbf{w}$ to the bidding module.

-\item Reward $\mathcal{R}$: We set the reward to be $1$ when the advertiser adopts the recommendation strategy, and the reward to be $0$ when the advertiser does not adopt the recommendation strategy.
+\item Reward $\mathcal{R}$: We set the reward to be $1$ when the advertiser adopts the recommended advertising strategy; otherwise the reward is $0$.
 The expected reward $\mathcal{R}(\mathcal{S},\mathcal{A})$ represents the expected adoption rate under state $\mathcal{S}$ and action $\mathcal{A}$.
+That is the reward of the action is the advertiser's adoption feedback, and we need to maximize the reward by recommending the strategy most likely to be adopted by the advertiser. \end{enumerate}